Artik1279/Windows-activator/README_en.md

 Today I would like to highlight a fairly simple way to activate Windows.
 All you need is the ability to write and read.

-To begin, open a command prompt (cmd.exe) as an administrator.
+To begin, open cmd.exe as an administrator.
 You can do this by typing cmd in the search, right-clicking on the desired application and selecting "Run as administrator" from the menu.

 ![Administrator](imgs/admin.png)